johnbender/writing/_posts/2013-01-15-system-f-in-coffeescript.md

 There's a larger discussion to be had about how the types are used in both settings.
 In the CoffeeScript it's very much a delayed form of typing but in the Lambda Calculus it defines the term and its capabilities [2].

 Also worth discussing are the forms `τ` can take.
-Some definition of the Simply Typed Lambda Calculus define a set of base types like natural numbers or booleans.
-Along with that though they must define a set of base constant values that can represent those types.
+Some definitions of the Simply Typed Lambda Calculus provide a set of base types like natural numbers or booleans.
+Along with that comes a set of base constant values that can represent those types.
 For natural numbers a base constant of `0` and [church numerals](http://en.wikipedia.org/wiki/Church_encoding) allows users to represent all the natural numbers.
 Here we've assumed the simple case allowing only the function type `τ → τ`, meaning every argument must be a lambda term.

 Unfortunately even the simple case throws a rather large monkey wrench into the works.
 That's because there's no way to write `ifft` such that it can know or inspect the arguments type and return type of a lambda term (JavaScript function).
 In spite of that let's proceed to see what we can learn about System F.